-As there was sign of impairment of the goodwill of Lafert S.p.A., with its continued negative operating income after recording amortization of goodwill, we assessed the necessity of recognizing impairment loss.
+As there was sign of impairment of the asset groups of Lafert S.p.A., including its goodwill, with the current status deviating from the business plan at the time controlling interests were acquired and with its continued negative operating income after recording amortization of goodwill, we assessed the necessity of recognizing an impairment loss for the fiscal year under review.

-As a result, since both companies had the total amount of future cash flow before the discount which exceeded the book value of the asset group, including goodwill, we assessed that it was not necessary to recognize an impairment loss.
+As a result, since the company had the total amount of future cash flow before the discount which exceeded the book value of the asset group, including goodwill, we assessed that it was not necessary to recognize an impairment loss.